AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-captivate-prime.md

 * [Firefox](https://kb.iu.edu/d/ahic)
 * [Safari](https://oit.colorado.edu/tutorial/clear-web-browser-cache-safari-6)

-### Use incognito mode
+## Use incognito mode

-Use incognito mode in your browser and then sign in to Adobe Learning Manager.
+Use incognito mode in your browser and then sign in to Adobe Captivate Prime.
 See [instructions](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=en&oco=0).

-### Contact Administrator
+## Contact Administrator

-If you are still unable to log in, contact the Administrator of the account.
+If you are still unable to log in,&nbsp;contact the Administrator of the account.
 The Administrator can verify whether you are a registered learner in the account.

-If you are a part of the account and still unable to log in,  the Administrator must verify if your Adobe ID is the same with which you are trying to log in.
+If you are a part of the account and still unable to log in,&nbsp;&nbsp;the Administrator must verify if your Adobe ID is the same with which you are trying to log in.&nbsp;

->[!NOTE]
->
->Sometimes the Adobe ID is different that the Adobe Learning Manager ID on the account.
+**Note:**&nbsp;Sometimes the Adobe ID is different that the Adobe Captivate Prime ID on the account.

 ## What's next

 After performing the above steps, if you are still unable to log in, the Administrator can collect the HAR logs for the login.
 For more information, see [Generate a HAR file](https://helpx.adobe.com/captivate-prime/kb/generate-HAR-file.html).

-Also, contact the Adobe Learning Manager support team so that we can debug the issue further.
+Also, contact the Adobe Captivate Prime support team so that we can debug the issue further.